-Lenders offer home construction loans for paying the cost of constructing a dwelling unit or building a home on a plot of land that may be within your existing property.
+Lenders offer home construction loans for paying the costs of constructing a residential unit or building a home on a plot of land that may be within your existing property.
 They offer it for the period when the construction work is in progress.
-A mortgage on the property being financed secures the loan.
-The lender will intermittently make sure the borrower is using the funding for the purpose intended.
+The property being financed secures the loan, and the lender will intermittently make sure the funding is being used for that purpose.

 Home loan and construction loan are both types of loans that relate to property, but they serve different purposes and have distinct characteristics.
 Here are the key differences between the two: